-In tribute to my late brother Garai Makaya, who passed away on 11th February 2017, I attempted to ride the height of Mt Everest on an ElliptiGO stand-up bike.
+In August 2017 I attempted to ride the height of Mt Everest on an ElliptiGO stand-up elliptical bike.
 The task was to ride (23 times in a row) up a 5.1km long Welsh hill called ‘The Tumble’!
 To succeed I’d have to cover 225km (141-miles) and would need to climb over 8,848m (29,029 feet) – which matches the full height of Mt.
 Everest!

 It’s an endurance cycling challenge called ‘Everesting’ – and it is tough!
 All riders who succeed earn a place in the Everesting Hall of Fame.
 I rode with my long-term team-mate Alan McDonogh and you can see how we got on in the video below (or you can read a more detailed report of our Everesting challenge on this link).

-I took on the iconic 1,368km (850-mile) crossing of Great Britain (from Land’s End to John O’Groats) on an ElliptiGO Bike.
+I took on the iconic 1,368km (850-mile) crossing of Great Britain from Land’s End to John O’Groats (‘LEJOG’) on an ElliptiGO Bike.
 The goal was to set a new Guinness World Record for the fastest crossing of Britain on an elliptical cycle.
-The film below outlines my End to End ride, from the start of my training until the very end of the mammoth challenge ride itself.
-A written report of this epic adventure can be read here.
+The film below outlines my End to End ride, from the start of my training until the very end of the mammoth challenge ride itself and a written report of this epic adventure can be read here.

 I rode with the ElliptiGO Ultra-Endurance Team in the famous Paris-Brest-Paris (PBP 2015) Audax cycling challenge.
 Each rider was tasked with completing the 1,230km (765-miles) course within 90 hours.
 You can read my report about this epic endurance adventure on this link – or watch my film about the ride (below).